nikvoronin/LastWallpaper/README.md

 ## What's New

-29 May 2024
+2 Jun 2024

+- Bing POD loader is ready.

+Not so far

 - Switched back to the csharp + winforms.

-Not so far

-- Initial downloading for NASA APOD image of the day.
-- Windows toast notifications.
-- Looking for changes from bing (once an hour).
-- Downloads new image.
-- Updates desktop wallpaper.
-- Changes tray icon according to the new image of the day.

 See also [Release Notes](#release-notes) chapter.